 Some people erroneously believe that an online eye test can save them not only time but also money, compared with a comprehensive eye exam performed by an optometrist or ophthalmologist.
 It's important to note that these virtual tests offer only a sliver of the services you'd normally receive from your eye doctor during a thorough ocular exam.

 Carrying out a professional eye exam requires training, precision, and the proper equipment.
 Anything less can put your eyes and vision at serious risk.

 Safeguard Your Eyes and Sight

 A comprehensive in-person eye exam is the only way to determine whether your eyes are healthy and free from sight-threatening conditions.
 Early detection and treatment of these problems can potentially prevent vision loss.
 Eye care practitioners frequently discover an infection, chronic illness or eye disease during what patients would have expected to be a simple, routine ocular exam.
 These scenarios are far more common than we’d like to imagine.

 To safeguard the health of your eyes and sight, have a comprehensive, in-person eye exam with Dr. Wayne Jenkins on a regular basis.
 Your health may depend on it.

-Westfarms Eye Associates, PC in Farmington provides comprehensive eye exams using the most advanced equipment available.
+Dr. Jenkins & Associates in Newington provides comprehensive eye exams using the most advanced equipment available.
 Schedule an exam with us today.